zack-bitcoin/amoveo/docs/other_blockchains/radar_relay.md

 ### conclusions

 There are 3 important properties for blockchain markets:
-1) trustless (without this, there is someone who can steal form traders.)
+1) trustless (without this, the person running the market can steal from customers.)
-2) trades at the market price (without this, there is someone who can steal from the traders.)
+2) trades at the market price (without this, traders can steal from each other by front-running and arbitrage.)
 3) off-chain (without this, it cannot scale)

 Ethereum can have any 2 of these at a time, but only Amoveo has all 3 at once.